StevenZambito/BlackjackCS/README.md

 - If the dealers total goes over 21, the dealer automatically loses

 - Once the player and the dealer have both stood, the hand closer to 21 wins

-- Ties go to the dealer
+- Ties go to the dealer.
+If the value of a player's hand equals the value of the dealer's hand, display "The Dealer Wins"

 - The user can start a new game or exit the program